-- (1) For Building Permits or Demolition/Removal Permits issued on or after the effective date of this Division through and including 180 calendar days from the effective date of this Division, the diversion rate shall be 50% by weight of the total construction and demolition debris generated by the development. - calendar days from the effective date of this Division, the diversion rate shall be 75% by weight of the total construction and demolition debris generated by the development, provided that a certified recycling facility which accepts mixed construction and demolition debris is operating in the City at a 75% diversion rate as of 181 calendar days from the effective date of this Division.
-If such a facility is not in operation as of 181 calendar days from the effective date of this Division, the diversion rate shall remain as set forth in Section 66.0606(d)(1) until 30 days after the City has notified the public that such a facility is available, at which time the diversion rate shall increase to 75% by weight of the total construction and demolition debris generated by the development; - (e) Notice under this Division may be given by placing a display advertisement of at least one-eighth page in a newspaper of general daily circulation within the City. - (f) The Director shall determine whether a certified recycling facility has reached a certain diversion rate.
+- (1) For Building Permits or Demolition/Removal Permits issued on or after the effective date of this Division through and including 180 calendar days from the effective date of this Division, the diversion rate shall be 50% by weight of the total construction and demolition debris generated by the development. - (2) For Building Permits or Demolition/Removal Permits issued after 180 calendar days from the effective date of this Division, the diversion rate shall be 75% by weight of the total construction and demolition debris generated by the development, provided that a certified recycling facility which accepts mixed construction and demolition debris is operating in the City at a 75% diversion rate as of 181 calendar days from the effective date of this Division.
+If such a facility is not in operation as of 181 calendar days from the effective date of this Division rate as set forth in Section 66.0606(d)(1) until 30 days after the City has notified the public that such a facility is available, at which time the diversion rate shall increase to 75% by weight of the total construction and demolition debris generated by the development; - (e) Notice under this Division may be given by placing a display advertisement of at least one-eighth page in a newspaper of general daily circulation within the City. - (f) The Director shall determine whether a certified recycling facility has reached a certain diversion rate.